intersystems/multi-model-exercise/README.md

 Problem | Likely Solution
 ------------------------- | ------------------------
 When I run `python createSchema.py` I get a 'Data source name not found' error | You may have the 32-bit version of Python installed on your computer instead of the 64-bit.
-When I run `python createSchema.py` I get an error about inconsistent tabs or spaces | When pasting the create_table statement, make sure that the variable name (`create_table`) is declared at the same indentation level as the preceding declarations.
 My node.js app quits unexpectedly when I click **Submit**. | Make sure that you click **Save** in Visual Studio Code and that the class compiled successfully.
 I'm on a Windows and the `python` command is not recognized. 	| Be sure to add python to your environment variables.